draeder/easypeers-signal/README.md

 ### Client
 Browse to [http://localhost:8080](http://localhost:8080) in multiple tabs

-From developer tools,

-Send broadcast messages with:
+From developer tools, send broadcast messages with:
 ```js
 es.send("your message")
 ```